How to fall asleep faster and sleep better

 The advice you will find here is a good way to get you thinking about your sleep and what may be stopping you from sleeping well.
 We also have some simple steps you can take to make a change.

 1. Get into a daily routine

-It may be harder to do right now, but if you can wake up, wind down and go to bed around the same time each day, it will really help.
-If possible, avoid napping too.
+If you can wake up, wind down and go to bed around the same time each day, it will really help.
+Avoid napping too, if possible.

 Remember, your sleep routine starts before you actually get into bed, so build in time every evening to wind down – and try to switch off from your tech.

 Things like reading, gentle stretches or meditation are a good way to unwind, and keeping chargers for your devices out of the bedroom can help you avoid absent-minded scrolling.

 This audio-only video will guide you through a routine to help relax your mind and body.

 2. Manage your worries

 Lots of us have had extra concerns or anxiety because of COVID-19, and these feelings can affect how easily you fall asleep and how well you sleep.

 There are things you can do in your day to help manage your worries, like talking to someone you trust and switching off from the news.